Github is a cloud based repository that will be of great use when trying to do SEO automation and Machine Learning projects.

 - Give your repository a name;

-- Initialise this repository with a README;
+- Initialize this repository with a README;

-- Click on “Create repository”
+- Create Your Github Repository: Click on “Create repository”

 If you want detailed steps, read this post that tells you how to create a repository on Github.